robisim74/qwik-speak/README.md

 ### Localized routing
 What you need:
-- A `lang` parameter in the root, like:
+- A `lang` parameter in routes, like:
   ```
   routes
   │